ealmansi/ercy-bot/README.md

 ### Running ErcyBot in Development Mode.

-Introduce the following information in file `config/development.json`:
+Copy file `config/local-development.json.sample` into `config/local-development.json` and introduce the following information:

-- DEPLOYED_TOKEN_ADDRESS: Address of the deployed token contract of interest.
+- DEPLOYED_TOKEN_ADDRESS: Address of the deployed test token contract.

-Update the target contracts and web3 provider host as necessary.
+- WEB3_PROVIDER_HOST: url of RPC-enabled Ethereum node supporting filters.
+When running locally with testrpc use: http://localhost:8545/.

 Next, run ErcyBot in development mode: